adrianbumbas/filestore-k8s-hpa/README.md

 - `[IP_ADDRESS]` is the IP address for the Cloud Filestore instance.
 - `[STORAGE]` is the size of the fileshare on the Cloud Filestore instance
 - `[FILESERVER]` is the name of the share used as Stackdriver resource label

+And then apply the configuration:
+`kubectl apply -f filestore-hpa.yml`